jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia-hwa-tutorial.md

 The `jellyfin-ffmpeg5` deb package required by Jellyfin 10.8 doesn't include any NVIDIA proprietary driver.

-So you have to install the NVIDIA driver from the distro and configure the the permission of `jellyfin` user.
+You have to install the NVIDIA driver from the distro and configure the the permission of the `jellyfin` user.

 :::note